 - What can you be rewarded for?

-Let your Ikigai be the north star for you.
-And never forget, it’s a process, and it takes time.
+Let your ikigai be the north star for you.
+And never forget, it is a process and it will take time.

 At Uable, teenagers can immerse themselves in real-world experiences to explore their interests and passions, and discover what they truly want to do.
 We enable real-world learning with the power of challenges created by global experts on the app.
 They lead to immediate, bite-size learning and build excitement around the theme or the domain that interests you.

 It pushes you to leverage experience, harness internal and external resources, develop a plan, and move forward to find the best solution.
 Along the way, there is experimentation, failure, and ultimately, success!